AlticeLabsProjects/kyoto/README.md

 What's included?
 ----------------

 Here you can find the latest upstream releases with additional modifications, intended to be used together.
-The changes include patches sourced from Linux distribution packages and some custom patches and have been tested in real-world production environments.
+The changes include patches sourced from Linux distribution packages and some custom patches which have been tested in real-world production environments.
 Check the commit history for more information.

 Installing
 ----------